 Credit Card Introductory Rates Explained

 Introductory rates may apply only to a certain type of balance, for example, only to purchases or only to balance transfers.
 But, many credit cards apply the introductory rate to both purchases and balance transfers.
-It's not likely that an introductory rate would apply to a cash advance.

 How Long Does an Introductory Rate Last?